 The proof of \cite[Theorem~7.0.1]{adamtt} shows that if $K$ is $r$-$\d$-algebraically maximal and $\bm k$ is $r$-linearly surjective, then $K$ is $r$-$\d$-henselian.
 Conversely: \begin{thm} If $K$ is asymptotic and $r$-$\d$-henselian, and $\Gamma$ is divisible, then $K$ is $r$-$\d$-algebraically maximal. \end{thm}

 We say that an extension $L$ of $K$ is an \emph{$r$-differential-henselization} (\emph{$r$-$\d$-henselization} for short) of $K$ if it is an immediate asymptotic $r$-$\d$-henselian extension of $K$ that embeds over $K$ into any asymptotic $r$-$\d$-henselian extension of $K$.
-For the following, we need that \cite[Corollary~9.4.11]{adamtt} goes through with ``$r$-linearly surjective,'' ``$r$-$\d$-henselian,'' and ``$r$-$\d$-algebraic extension of $K$, since $K^{\dh}$ is $r$-$\d$-henselian and no proper differential subfield of $K^{\dh}$ containing $K$ is $r$-$\d$-henselian by Theorem~\ref{rdhrdalgmax}.
+In the next proof, instead of using \cite[Corollary~9.4.11]{adamtt} we let $K^{\dh}$ be any $r$-$\d$-algebraically maximal immediate $r$-$\d$-algebraic extension of $K$, since $K^{\dh}$ is $r$-$\d$-henselian and no proper differential subfield of $K^{\dh}$ containing $K$ is $r$-$\d$-henselian by Theorem~\ref{rdhrdalgmax}.

 \begin{thm} If $K$ is asymptotic, $\Gamma$ is divisible, and $\bm k$ is $r$-linearly surjective, then $K$ has an $r$-$\d$-henselization, and any two $r$-$\d$-henselizations of $K$ are isomorphic over~$K$. \end{thm}